paya5am/Realtime-Multiplayer-Game-Networking-Engine/readme.md

 This project demonstrates a **basic real-time multiplayer game networking system using UDP sockets in Python**.
 A central server maintains the positions of all players, while multiple clients connect to it and send movement commands.
+TCP Handshake is estabilished first between server and clients, after which UDP is used to communicate packets as well as positions.

 Each client controls a **player square in a simple pygame window**, and the server synchronizes player positions so that all clients can see other players moving in real time.